• Skip to primary navigation

 Preparation

-You’ve probably head this before, but take the steaks out of the fridge and let them sit on the kitchen counter for about a half hour before cooking.
-This way, we’re not putting an ice cold steak right on the heat.
+You’ve probably heard this before, but take the steaks out of the fridge and let them sit on the kitchen counter for about a half hour before cooking.
+This way, we’re not putting an ice-cold steak right on the heat.
 Steaks don’t like that.
 You’ll get much better results if your steaks have had some time out of the fridge first.

 Recipe for air fryer ribeye steak.